Diffusion coefficients preserving long-time correlations: Consequences on the Einstein relation and on entanglement in a bosonic Bogoliubov system: Effect of persistent steady state correlations on the diffusion coefficients

 The aim is to investigate the effect of dissipation on the system of oscillators.
 To this end we assume that the latter is coupled to a heat reservoir, whose characteristic relaxation time is much smaller than any relevant time constant associated with the evolution of the system of harmonic oscillators.
 The above assumption is mostly verified in the Markovian approximation for which memory effects of the heat bath are irrelevant.
 Under the above conditions, the evolution of the density matrix of the system verifies a Markovian master equation in the Lindblad form, namely,

 where the operators $\hat V_\ell$ depend solely on the degrees of freedom of the system, but not on those associated with the heat bath.
 It should be stressed that most of the Markovian master equations found in the literature are special cases of the general form (\ref{mas1}).

-We further assume that the system evolves eventually to an equilibrium Gibbs state that retains the position-momentum correlation of each oscillator.
-More precisely, we take as equilibrium density matrix the state:
+The dual Lindblad equation for the arbitrary operator $\hat A$ is given by